-Alright, so you’ve been getting serious about your paintball game, but you’re struggling to make the long range shot that can put you and your squad over the edge.
-You’ve got some good paintball guns, some of which are real high performance markers, but nothing can quite reach… Sound familiar?
+Alright, you’ve been getting serious about your paintball game, but you’re struggling to make the long-range shot that can put you and your squad over the edge.
+You’ve got some good paintball guns, some of which are high-performance markers, but nothing can quite reach… Sound familiar?
 Some shots just can’t be made by your average paintball gun.
-For some shots, you need a real paintball sniper rifle.
-The world of the paintball marker keeps growing and growing, and there are a variety of specialized markers that will improve your game, including the sniper.
-While the sniper paintball gun is not well suited for a speedball field, the sniper rifles really shine on recreational and scenario games.
-The larger fields present many opportunities to setup a hide, or an ambush and prey on the more impatient paintball players.
+For some shots, you need an actual paintball sniper rifle.
+The world of the paintball marker keeps growing and growing, and a variety of specialized markers will improve your game, including the sniper.
+While the sniper paintball gun is not well suited for a speedball field, the sniper rifles shine on recreational and scenario games.
+The larger areas present many opportunities to set up a hide or an ambush and prey on the more impatient paintball players.

 Paintball gun selection is never easy.
-We like to look at our paintball markers as part of a quiver of options.. much like a set of golf clubs.
-Each is specifically setup for a different type of shot, or environment.
+We like to look at our paintball markers as part of a quiver of options, much like a set of golf clubs.
+Each can be set up for a different type of shot or environment.
 Chances are, you are reading this article because you are tired of being on the receiving end of the shot that came out of nowhere.
-You have made the decision that those sniper shots will no longer go unanswered.
-Now you are ready to be more discerning in your shots — preferring accuracy, a reduced noise signature and additional range to the volume of fire that your other paintball guns offer.
-This list is going to show you the most durable, reliable, and cost-effective paintball gun options for entering the world of the sniper paintball player.
+You have decided that those sniper shots will no longer go unanswered.
+Now you are ready to be more discerning in your shots — preferring accuracy, a reduced noise signature, and additional range to the volume of fire that your other paintball guns offer.
+This list will show you the most durable, reliable, and cost-effective paintball gun options for entering the world of the sniper paintball player.

 Short on time?
 Here is a summary of the best paintball sniper guns

-Making the move to a sniper is a bold one, and it will totally change your strategy.
-Before the game begins you need to start thinking through your sniper process.
+Moving to a sniper is bold, and it will also change your strategy.
+Before the game begins, you must start thinking through your sniper process.
 Start thinking like a sniper.
 Where are you expecting the opposing team to move?
 How many are you expecting?
-Can you catch them in the open making the run to capture the flag?
-Or will you wait for them to take up position in the bunkers before you make your mark?
-The best paintball sniper will find themselves playing from the back of the rest of the team, preferring to employ a combination of strategy, tactics, cover and concealment to eliminate opponents and help your team secure another victory.
-There is nothing wrong with those that prefer to rush right into the action — those paintball players will distract the opposing teams best paintball sniper and allow us an opportunity to get into our own sniper position.
-Their rapid rate of fire to suppress the opposing team enables our perfectly aimed sniper paintball shots to make impact without the other paintball team the wiser.
+Can you catch them in the open, making the run to capture the flag?
+Or will you wait for them to take up a position in the bunkers before you make your mark?
+The best paintball sniper will find themselves playing from the back of the rest of the team, preferring to employ a combination of strategy, tactics, cover, and concealment to eliminate opponents and help your team secure another victory.
+There is nothing wrong with those that prefer to rush right into the action — those paintball players will distract the opposing team’s best paintball sniper and allow us an opportunity to get into our sniper position.
+Their rapid rate of fire to suppress the opposing team enables our perfectly aimed sniper paintball shots to make an impact without the other paintball team being the wiser.
 The sniper paintball gun will make fewer shots per second — but also shots of more importance and tact.
-If the above sounds like a style of play and adjustment that you are excited to make, then consider one of these top of the line paintball sniper rifles.
+If the above sounds like a style of play and adjustment you are excited to make, consider one of these top of the line paintball sniper rifles.

 Before we get too far into this article, let us tell you exactly what we use to evaluate these paintball sniper markers.
-In helping you find the best paintball sniper rifle, we are obviously taking the following things into account: you want to be able to make an accurate shot from a distance, you want to fire with ease and comfort on the trigger, you want to improve your precision with an accurate barrel, you want something that allows you to improve your overall game and play a vital role in scenario or recreational games, and you want to make sure that your investment in new paintball marker and equipment is going to be worthwhile.
-While we realize that we have to keep things realistic (you should keep this in mind, too– just because you own a paintball sniper rifle and a good barrel doesn’t mean you’ll be able to shoot at an inconceivably long range target), we think that that these great gun options will get you right into the action in one of the most exciting ways possible.
+In helping you find the best paintball sniper rifle, we are taking the following things into account: you want to be able to make an accurate shot from a distance, you want to fire with ease and comfort on the trigger, and you want to improve your precision with a precision barrel, you want something that allows you to improve your overall game and play a vital role in any scenario or recreational games, and you want to make sure that your investment in new paintball marker and equipment is going to be worthwhile.
+While we realize we must keep things realistic, we think the options we list below will get you right into the action in one of the most exciting ways to play paintball.
+Keep this in mind, just because you own a paintball sniper rifle, and a good barrel doesn’t mean you’ll be able to shoot at an inconceivably long-range target.

 Features to look for: